Hannah med H

-Hannah med H is a 2003 Swedish film, about an 18-year-old girl named Hannah (Tove Edfeldt), who has just moved away from home.
+Hannah med H is a 2003 Swedish film, about an 18-year-old woman named Hannah (Tove Edfeldt), who has just moved away from home.
 She meets a man named Jens (Thomas Mørk), claiming to be a teacher who admires her poetry.
 However, she starts to receive prank calls, and feels she is being watched.
 She then discovers that "Jens" is not actually called Jens, or a teacher at all.
 The soundtrack for this film was created by the Swedish electropop band The Knife, and released as an album, Hannah med H Soundtrack.